dotnet/docs/docs/architecture/cloud-native/data-patterns.md

 While this approach encapsulates the business operation workflow inside of an individual microservice, it adds complexity and still results in direct HTTP calls.

-A common approach for executing cross-service queries utilizes the [Materialized View Pattern](https://docs.microsoft.com/azure/architecture/patterns/materialized-view), show in Figure 5-7.
+A common approach for executing cross-service queries utilizes the [Materialized View Pattern](https://docs.microsoft.com/azure/architecture/patterns/materialized-view), shown in Figure 5-7.

 ![Materialized view pattern](media/materialized-view-pattern.png)